MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Recon.md

 **NMAP, DNSRecon, and Metasploit:**

 {% highlight bash %}
 # NMAP
+#Locate NSE Scripts
-# locate .nse | grep DNS to find scripts
+locate .nse | grep DNS to find scripts
 # less the script and look at args and usage
+nmap --script=dns-brute www.site.org
 # use DNSRecon list as well /dnsrecon/namelist.txt
-nmap --script=dns-brute www.site.org
 nmap -sl 192.168.1.0/24 | grep \)

 # domain list is much larger than nmap